 Finally I descended as steeply as I had climbed into Smuggler's Cove and found a dozen people, some in kayaks at ocean's edge, having a party.
 A quarter-mile inland from this scene was Smuggler's Ranch.

 It might have been a villa in Southern France or Italy.
 Italian masons laid the stonework on the two-story stucco house in 1889.
-On the grounds were pigs, peacock, hens, sheep, olive and fruit trees, a hammock slung between eucalyptus trees, wild anise baking in the sun.
+On the grounds were pigs, peacock, hens, sheep, and olive and fruit trees, a hammock slung between eucalyptus trees, wild anise baking in the sun.
 In the bright kitchen I met Len and Debbie, cooking up the evening's feast for the beach crowd, who'd been flown in from Camarillo Airport (near Oxnard).
 The couple were leaders for Horizons West, which offers guided weekend adventures to Smuggler's and Scorpion ranches.

 Though both lodgings are described as rustic, Scorpion was clearly the more humble of the two.
 Meanwhile, back at the Ranch, I relaxed through sunset into a cool evening.
 I ired up the open-pit barbecue and sat around the fire until stars salted the sky.
 With a convenient lack of civilization noise, I listened raptly as my knowledgeable innkeeper imparted island lore and history long into the night.